 What can I eat?

-The low FODMAP diet is just over ten years old, in terms of medical interventions this is a very short time.
+The low FODMAP diet is over 10 years old, in terms of medical interventions this is a very short time.
 This means that science is moving very quickly and written information goes out of date very quickly.
 Save yourself some stress, see a FODMAP dietitian and download the FODMAP Friendly app.
 This app gets updated regularly as new information becomes available as well as being portable, so you always have it when shopping, out at a restaurant or café or at a friends’ house.

 Do you need to keep a food diary?

 In most cases I do not encourage my patients to keep a food diary.
-In my experience I’ve found food diaries cause extra stress by making people unnecessarily consumed with details.
+In my experience, I’ve found food diaries cause extra stress by making people unnecessarily consumed with details.
 If your symptoms are settling this indicates that you have removed FODMAPs successfully.
-If after 4-6 weeks you are still getting symptoms, its worth doing a food diary to take to your dietitian to identify if there are sneaky FODMAPs getting in or if in fact there are other molecules in foods that may be a problem for you, either as well as or instead of FODMAPs.
+If after 4-6 weeks you are still getting symptoms, it's worth doing a food diary to take to your dietitian to identify if there are sneaky FODMAPs getting in or if in fact there are other molecules in foods that may be a problem for you, either as well as or instead of FODMAPs.

-Is the low FODMAP diet Gluten Free?
+Is the low FODMAP diet gluten-free?